madcreeper7611/MadCreepers-Balance/README.md

 - Banana Launcher now deals 1400 damage instead of 1200.
 - Magnifying Grass's plant food ability can now absorb sun from Plantern.
 - Nightshade's damage is no longer halved when powered.
-- Resistant Raddish now has 4000 health instead of 2000.
+- Resistant Raddish now has 3000 toughness instead of 2000.
+- Endurian now costs 75 sun instead of 100.

 # Plant Nerfs